leozhangcs/leozhangcs.github.io/index.md

 -->

 ### News
+- [Sep-25] Three of our works have been accepted to AAAI-25.
+Congrats to Lulu, Yuhang and Shuyu!

 - [Sep-25] Three of our works have been accepted to NeurIPS-25.
 Speical congratulations to Ziqi for his spotlight paper: __Vanish into Thin Air: Cross-prompt Universal Adversarial Attacks for SAM2__!

 - [Sep-25] I am honored to serve as a __Program Committee member__ for CCS-26 (Machine Learning and Security Track).
 Excited to review your outstanding work!